 The answer is yes, Thai Massage really is a massage…AND it is so much more.
-It is an entire healing arts system which combines many elements.
+It is an entire healing arts system that combines many elements.
 Let’s look at the specifics.

 Someone is lying undressed on a massage table, and a therapist is using oil directly on the skin to apply kneading or stroking techniques.